-- 6.1 Throughout our COVID-19 response Members have been updated on key decisions and progress through regular internal communications and Officer updates with the Fire Authority Chairman. - 6.2 In August 2020 the Service received notification that HMICFRS had been commissioned to inspect the response by all fire and rescue services to the COVID-19 pandemic.
-A pre inspection requirement was to fill out a self-assessment based on our COVID-19 response.
-On behalf of the Overview and Scrutiny Committee, Councillors McGuire and Gardener met (virtually) with Area Commander Parker to provide feedback on the self-assessment content, prior to submission. - 6.3 On 23 September 2020, a Member seminar was held to provide the wider Authority with details of COVID-19 activities and the related HMICFRS inspection.
-This was an opportunity not only to provide the then available information but for Members to discuss the content whilst also gaining assurance the Service was meeting its (legal) obligations during the pandemic.
+6.1 Whilst the Authority is sighted, through the democratic processes, on the actions taken to date by CFRS (as detailed above), additional scrutiny by Members relating to COVID-19 has taken place.

+6.2 In August 2020 the Service received notification that HMICFRS had been commissioned to inspect the response by all fire and rescue services to the COVID-19 pandemic.
+CFRS subsequently received their inspection date of week commencing 5 October 2020.

+6.3 The pre inspection requirement was to fill out a self-assessment return.
+On 10 September 2020, following their review of this documentation, Councillors McGuire and Gardener met (virtually) with Area Commander Parker to discuss the content.

+6.4 On 23 September 2020, a Member seminar was held; one of the agenda items was the HMICFRS COVID-19 inspection.
+Officers presented the information detailed in the main body of this report and also gave an update on measures the Service would be implementing following the Prime Minsters announcement the evening before.
+This gave the wider Authority membership sight of all the information available and an opportunity to discuss the content whilst also gaining assurance the Service was meeting its obligations during the pandemic.

-6.4 CFRS was inspected and the Fire Authority Chairman interviewed during week commencing 5 October 2020.
-It is anticipated that the Authority will receive a letter, with an ungraded assessment, detailing the opinion of HMICFRS on the Service response to the COIVD-19 pandemic before the end of the calendar year.
+6.5 It is anticipated that the Authority will receive a letter, with an ungraded assessment, detailing the opinion of HMICFRS on the Service response to the COIVD-19 pandemic by the end of the calendar year.